goldfix/pigHosts/README.md

 When you started first time pigHost, will be created two configuration file:

 - `<USER_FOLDER>/.pigHosts/pigHosts.excluded` : list of hosts to esclude.
-These hosts are excluded, if present, from blacklists.
+These hosts are excluded, if present, from blocklist.
-- `<USER_FOLDER>/.pigHosts/pigHosts.urls` : in this file you can add your list of urls where to download blacklists.
+- `<USER_FOLDER>/.pigHosts/pigHosts.urls` : in this file you can add your list of urls where to download blocklist .

 ### Important notes